enonic/old-xp-doc/doc/developer/content-domain/mixins.rst

 Using a mixin
 -------------

-Below is an example of a simple content type that uses the ``us-address`` mixin.
-Notice that the name of the mixin folder is used and not the mixin's Display Name.
+Below is an example of a simple content type that uses the ``us-address`` mixin (inline) and the ``menu-item`` mixin (x-data).
+Notice that the name of the mixin file is used and not the mixin's Display Name.

 .. literalinclude:: code/content-type-with-mixin.xml
    :language: xml

 inline
-  The mixin inputs are included with the ``inline`` element and the attribute ``mixin`` with the name of the mixin.
+  When a mixin is added with the ``inline`` element, the inputs will be included with the content data.
+Inline mixins can be used in content types, component descriptors, and the site.xml file.

+x-data
+  Mixins can also be added with an ``x-data`` element in content types and the site.xml file.
+Be aware that any ``x-data`` inputs added to the site.xml file will be applied to all content types in the site.